EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 A senior environment ministry official based in Basra, who declined to be named as he is not authorised to speak publicly, told Reuters the device contained up to 10 grams (0.35 ounces) of Ir-192 "capsules", a radioactive isotope of iridium also used to treat cancer.

-The material is classed as a Category 2 radioactive source by the IAEA, meaning that if not managed properly it could cause permanent injury to a person in close proximity to it for minutes or hours, and could be fatal to someone exposed for a period of hours to days.
+The material is classed as a Category 2 radioactive source by the International Atomic Energy Agency, meaning if not managed properly it could cause permanent injury to a person in close proximity to it for minutes or hours, and could be fatal to someone exposed for a period of hours to days.

 How harmful exposure can be is determined by a number of factors such as the material's strength and age, which Reuters could not immediately determine.
-The ministry document said the material posed a risk of bodily and environmental harm as well as a national security threat.
+The ministry document said it posed a risk of bodily and environmental harm as well as a national security threat.

 DIRTY BOMB FEAR